nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 ![](image/block-module/block-functions.png)

-1. Provide the API to block storage, query, a rollback operation
+1. Provide the API to block storage, query, rollback operations.
 2. Synchronous latest blocks from the Internet, a preliminary verification, validation, bifurcation without bifurcate, call consensus in a consensus based verification, the trading module dual authentication, all validation after saved to the local.
 3. Block synchronization, broadcasting, forwarding message process
-4. Fork chains maintenance and switch
+4. Fork blocks judgment and storage
-5. Fork blocks judgment and storage
+5. Fork chains maintenance and switch

 ### 2.2 The module service